-As noted previously, a primary goal of M&T's capital adequacy process and stress testing is the identification and measurement of risks and vulnerabilities specific to M&T. While credit risk related to its loans represents the most significant risk inherent in M&T's portfolio, the capital adequacy and stress testing process is designed to address a comprehensive set of risks.
+A critical goal of M&T's capital adequacy process and stress testing is the identification and measurement of risks and vulnerabilities specific to M&T. While credit risk related to its loans represents the most significant risk inherent in M&T's portfolio, the capital adequacy and stress testing process is designed to address a comprehensive set of risks.
 The types of risks considered in the stress test include, but are not limited to, the following:

 - Credit risk is the potential loss from not being able to collect the principal and interest balance on a loan or other investment contract when it is due.
-For M&T, most of this risk stems from its loan portfolio that may experience elevated losses in the M&T Severely Adverse Scenario that includes a severely stressed macroeconomic environment and key idiosyncratic events. - Operational risk represents the potential losses resulting from human error, inadequate or failed internal processes and systems, and external events.
+For M&T, most of this risk stems from its loan portfolio that may experience elevated losses in the Supervisory Severely Adverse Scenario that includes a severely stressed macroeconomic environment. - Operational risk represents the potential losses resulting from human error, inadequate or failed internal processes and systems, and external events.
 It also encompasses reputational risk and compliance and legal risk.
 Reputational risk is the risk to business, earnings and capital levels resulting from damaging publicity, which could adversely affect M&T's ability to attract and retain customers.
 Legal and compliance risk is characterized as the risk of loss from violations of, or noncompliance with, laws, rules, regulations, prescribed practices or ethical standards, as well as the risk of noncompliance with contractual and other obligations.

-The M&T Severely Adverse Scenario includes idiosyncratic events designed to further stress operational risks specific to M&T. - Liquidity risk is the possibility that M&T would have insufficient cash flow or liquid assets available to satisfy current and future obligations, including demands for loans and deposit withdrawals, funding operating costs, and other corporate purposes.
+- Liquidity risk is the possibility that M&T would have insufficient cash flow or liquid assets available to satisfy current and future obligations, including demands for loans and deposit withdrawals, funding operating costs, and other corporate purposes.
 Liquidity risk arises whenever the maturities of financial instruments included in assets and liabilities differ.
 M&T's stress test results take into account the impact of the scenario assumptions on M&T's funding needs and its access to liquidity. - Market risk is the possibility that M&T will suffer losses due to adverse changes in the market prices and/or interest rates of financial instruments.
 The primary market risk that M&T is exposed to is interest rate risk.
 Interest rate risk arises from M&T's core banking activities of lending and deposit-taking, because assets and liabilities reprice at different times and by different amounts as interest rates change.
 As a result, net interest income is subject to the effects of changing interest rates.
-The M&T Severely Adverse Scenario includes assumptions about key interest rates which are incorporated in M&T's mid-cycle DFAST results.
+The Supervisory Severely Adverse Scenario provided by the FRB includes assumptions about key interest rates which are incorporated in M&T's stress test results.